consequently/consequently-hugo/content/presentation/2023/finitude.md

 +++
 date = "2023-09-01T09:00:00+01:00"
-title = "Finitude, Eternity, Love, the Good and Martin Hagglünd’s &lsquo;This Life&;rsquo" host = "The British Society for the Philosophy of Religion 2023 Conference" publishdate = "2023-08-27" author = "Greg Restall"
+title = "Finitude, Eternity, Love, the Good and Martin Hagglünd’s &lsquo;This Life&rsquo;" host = "The British Society for the Philosophy of Religion 2023 Conference" publishdate = "2023-08-27" author = "Greg Restall"